 The solar particles that cause the Northern Lights can alter the Earth’s magnetic field, producing interruptions in satellites, compasses, and power plants.
 These are the most common consequences of the Northern Lights.

-Scientific studies demonstrated that the Northern Lights make some snap and crackle sounds during strong displays from above 230 feet (70 meters).
+Scientific studies have proven that the Northern Lights make some snap and crackle sounds during strong displays from above 230 feet (70 meters).

 However, without scientific instruments, hearing sounds from the Northern Lights is very unlikely, and most people who claim to have heard these sounds are just telling stories.